Unpacking Hateful Memes: Presupposed Context and False Claims: SHIELD : Presupposed Context False Claim Hateful Meme Detection Framework.

-To tackle these three challenges, we construct \textbf{SHIELD} based on the essential characteristics that distinguish hateful memes.
-The key distinction between hateful memes and humorous or satirical memes lies in intent: hateful memes aim to amplify and disseminate negative stereotypes or prejudices against a specific group, contributing to their social exclusion.
-Creators of hateful memes employ various strategies, which, from philosophical and psychological perspectives, these expressions in hateful memes typically manifest as \textbf{presupposed context} and \textbf{false claims}: \textbf{Hateful meme contains presupposed context.} From a philosophical viewpoint, Marques~\cite{marques2023expression} argues that hate speech is not merely the expression of negative emotions such as anger or contempt, but rather a normative emotional stance (such as the claim that a certain group ought to be excluded).
+\textbf{Hateful meme contains presupposed context (PC).} From a philosophical viewpoint, Marques~\cite{marques2023expression} argues that hate speech is not merely the expression of negative emotions such as anger or contempt, but rather a normative emotional stance (such as the claim that a certain group ought to be excluded).
 By presupposing the appropriateness of such emotions, hate speech injects value judgments into the context.
 Social psychology provides a complementary explanation, Tajfel’s Social Identity Theory~\cite{mcleod2023social} posits that individuals categorize others into in-groups and out-groups, generally viewing their own in-group more positively while perceiving out-groups as neutral or negative, thereby enhancing self-image and gaining psychological satisfaction.
 Linguistically, this aligns with the concept of 'othering language'~\cite{alorainy2019enemy}, i.e., using language to construct difference, exclusion, and denigration, exemplified by 'capturing them young' in Figure~\ref{fig:example1}.
 Therefore, for \textbf{C1}, despite variations in degree and rhetorical form, all types of hate share a common key feature: \textit{the presence of a presupposed evaluative context}.
-In \textsf{SHIELD}, this is modeled via \textbf{PCM} in Section~\ref{sec:PCM}. \textbf{Hateful meme contains false claims.} Presupposed context alone is insufficient to determine hate.
-For example, Figure~\ref{fig:example2} merely illustrates an act of justice.
-To legitimize hate, memes often ascribe unfounded accusations or misrepresentations against the targeted group.
-Vendrell~\cite{vendrell2021hate} classifies hate into different types.
-In practice, hateful memes mostly fall under malicious and ideological hate, where the focus is indeterminate, and reasoning is driven by ideology or bias rather than facts.
-Consequently, the logic behind hateful messages is often vague or false.
-Therefore, false claims often function as a strategy of attack.
-False claims in memes primarily manifest in two ways: (1) Incorrectness: incorrect references between the image and textual content.
-(2) Deliberately misleading: false guidance about target groups, requiring societal knowledge to recognize (\textbf{C2}).
-This is implemented via the \textbf{SPM} in Section~\ref{sec:SPM}.
-To capture the incorrectness(\textbf{C3}), we introduce \textbf{CRM} in Section~\ref{sec:CRM}, which explicitly models the associations between image and text.
+In \textsf{SHIELD}, this is modeled via \textbf{PCM} in Section~\ref{sec:PCM}.